storopoli/Bayesian-Statistics/README.md

 `Stan` models are specified in its own language (similar to C++) and compiled into an executable binary that can generate Bayesian statistical inferences using a high-performance Markov Chain Montecarlo (MCMC).

 You can find `Stan` models for all the content discussed in the slides at [`stan/`](stan/) folder.
-These were tested with `Stan` version 2.30.0.
+These were tested with `Stan` version 2.30.0 and `CmdStanR` version 0.5.2.

 ### `Turing.jl`